Annual Report

 Our Process

-TeenHope is a teen mental health program that screens for depression and suicide risk of students in Lancaster County middle and high schools.
-The program’s goal is to identify at-risk students who are flying below the radar before a crisis situation occurs.
+TeenHope is a mental health program that screens for signs and symptoms of anxiety, depression, and suicide risk in Lancaster County middle and high school students.
+The program’s goal is to educate students and promote mental and emotional well-being while identifying at-risk youth who are flying below the radar before a crisis situation occurs.

-The TeenHope mental health program is primarily donor-funded.
-With the help of our community, more kids in Lancaster County schools who are at risk for suicide continue to be identified and receive the help they desperately need.
+The TeenHope program partners with local school districts and is primarily donor-funded.
+With the help of our community, more kids in Lancaster County schools who are at risk for concerning mental health signs and symptoms continue to be identified and receive the help they need.

 Education